surfacesyntacticud/website/content/guidelines/u/relations/subj.md

 ## Deep syntactic features

 The `subj` relation has two deep syntactic sub-relations.
 The sub-relation `subj@expl` is used to indicate that the subject is present to fill in an obligatory syntactic position and has no semantic value.
+You can find more information about the expletive constructions on this [page](../../deep_features/expletive)

 > French